Earn College Credit During Your Gap Year!

 Throughout the program, Vanguards will participate in 7-8 three-day seminars led by Wheaton College faculty who represent multiple disciplines.
 This liberal arts approach creates a learning environment of connection and exploration.
 Students’ writing, critical thinking, and communication skills are strengthened to prepare them for success in college and career.

-Earning 8 College Credits
+Earning 8 College Credits in the Vanguard Year

 Each semester, Vanguards will be involved in one 4-credit class.
 Adventure experiences, spiritual discipline practices, reading and reflection assignments, as well as living in Christian community combine for an unforgettable experiential learning opportunity.
 If Vanguards stay for Wheaton in the Northwoods, the "May-term" of Wheaton College, they can earn up to 8 additional credits at additional cost.